Bart Bailey, MBA (he/him/his)

 By way of personal experience, Shawna Knipper entered into organizing, facilitating, and educating around substance use/abuse awareness, disability advocacy, and women’s rights over 18 years ago.
 Her deeply personal journey has taken her into political and social justice arenas, lobbying for meaningful structural change in governance as well as the minds and hearts of communities.
 Shawna‘s experience has earned her opportunities to provide education to diverse groups of youth entering the medical field, coordinate DEI education and planning of structural change for large networks and co-facilitate environmental justice groups in base building and striving for more profound views on equity and justice.
 Her electoral experience ranges from leading field campaigns for winning United States Representative seats, to leading a virtual field program that contacted over 5 million women in one weekend and 20 million women in the course of the electoral season in order to register and move women to the polls, creating a surge of women voters.
 She holds a degree in Business Administration and currently sits on the board of Women’s March, a national women and family rights advocacy organization.
 Knipper has been involved in organizing with Women’s March, who is responsible for 3 of the 5 largest protests in United States History, as a founding member since 2016.

-Sharmalee brings almost a decade of front-facing financial data experience in corporate spaces to this work.
-She has consistently broken barriers and excelled in leadership roles.
-An unwavering passion for inclusiveness in the workplace, and life experience as a Black, immigrant woman, move this work to the forefront for her.
-Sharmalee migrated to the US from Jamaica at the age of 14, facing significant adversities, which motivate her drive for Justice, Equity, Diversity & Inclusion in all areas of life.
+Sharmalee Bulter is a Data Analyst who assesses qualitative and quantitive data to create an organization’s JEDI (Justice, Equity, Diversity, and Inclusion) story.
+With over a decade of front-facing financial data experience in corporate spaces and a keen leadership perspective, she quantifies the organization’s journey in reports detailing its barriers, enablers, and a strategic roadmap for its way forward.
+She specializes in recruitment and retention analysis, particularly for organizations that struggle with retaining BIPOC staff.
+She has an unwavering passion for inclusiveness in the workplace, and her life experience as a Black immigrant woman, move this work to the forefront for her.
+Sharmalee migrated to the United States from Jamaica at the age of 14, facing significant adversities, which motivated her to drive for Justice, Equity, Diversity & Inclusion in all areas of life.
 She believes that transparency, advocacy, and empathy are key drivers in her ability to impact change in the workplace and society.